 As with every new endeavor, it’s wise to have a plan.
 Before you put pen to paper, though, let’s talk about what you need to know:

 Hopefully, you already have an idea of who is best suited to receive your services.
 Now it’s time to go even deeper and really get to know your customers.
-According to the American Physical Therapy Association (APTA), your physical therapy marketing efforts “will be most effective if they are highly targeted—from age and gender to income bracket and the type(s) of publications your potential patients read.”
+Your physical therapy marketing efforts will be most effective if they are highly targeted—from age and gender to income bracket and the type(s) of publications your potential patients read.
 To identify your target audience, look for the common characteristics your patients share.
 Then, answer the following questions:

 - Why does your audience need your services?